nerfstudio-project/nerfstudio/docs/nerfology/methods/generfacto.md

 ns-train generfacto
 ```

+The first time you run this method, the diffusion model weights will be downloaded and cached
+from Hugging Face, which may take a couple minutes.

-Specify the diffusion model to use with the --diffusion_model flag:
+Specify which diffusion model to use with the diffusion_model flag:

 ```bash
 ns-train generfacto --pipeline.model.diffusion_model ["stablediffusion", "deepfloyd"]
 ```

-Specify different prompts with the --prompt flag:
+Train using different prompts with the prompt flag:

 ```bash
 ns-train generfacto --prompt "a high quality photo of a pineapple"